 Habits to beat anxiety

 Yes!
-All the evil foods that cause diabetes and other chronic illnesses are also culprits in triggering anxiety in the brain.
+All the evil foods that cause diabetes and other chronic illnesses also trigger anxiety in the brain.
 So eating well is very important for mental health. https://www.health.harvard.edu/blog/eating-well-to-help-manage-anxiety-your-questions-answered-2018031413460

 No sweat off your backs.
 A bit of exercise goes a long way!

-Even 15 minutes a day can have a big impact on how you feel.
-Even simple things like walking around the house, going upstairs and downstairs a few times or jumping jacks while watching sports or a show on TV all count towards getting a calmer mind.
+Even 15 minutes a day can greatly impact how you feel.
+Even simple things like walking around the house, going upstairs and downstairs a few times, or jumping jacks while watching sports or a TV show all count towards a calmer mind.

 Get those ZZZs.

-Admit it, too much mobile and TV activity has got us compromising on our sleep.
-Human beings are not nocturnal animals, we are blind as a bat in the dark.
-So biology says we should retire in the dark and wake up bright ane early with the sun.
-Sounds simple enough, but 1 in 3 adults don’t get enough sleep. https://www.sleepfoundation.org/mental-health/anxiety-and-sleep
+Admit it, too much mobile and TV activity has made us compromise our sleep.
+Humans are not nocturnal animals.
+We are blind as a bat in the dark.
+So biology says we should retire in the dark and wake up bright and early with the sun.
+It sounds simple enough, but 1 in 3 adults don’t get enough sleep. https://www.sleepfoundation.org/mental-health/anxiety-and-sleep

 Let there be light!
 Get some sun.